 Read on for a listing of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'The Soul of a Man' on each platform when they are available.
-Now, before we get into all the details of how you can watch 'The Soul of a Man' right now, here are some details about the Jigsaw Productions documentary flick.
+Now, before we get into the fundamentals of how you can watch 'The Soul of a Man' right now, here are some details about the Jigsaw Productions documentary flick.

-What, so now you want to know what the movie's about?
+Want to know what the movie's about?
 Here's the plot: "In "The Soul of A Man," director Wim Wenders looks at the dramatic tension in the blues between the sacred and the profane by exploring the music and lives of three of his favorite blues artists: Skip James, Blind Willie Johnson and J. B. Lenoir.
 Part history, part personal pilgrimage, the film tells the story of these lives in music through an extended fictional film sequence (recreations of '20s and '30s events - shot in silent-film, hand-crank style), rare archival footage, present-day documentary scenes and covers of their songs by contemporary musicians such as Shemekia Copeland, Alvin Youngblood Hart, Garland Jeffreys, Chris Thomas King, Cassandra Wilson, Nick Cave, Los Lobos, Eagle Eye Cherry, Vernon Reid, James "Blood" Ulmer, Lou Reed, Bonnie Raitt, Marc Ribot, The Jon Spencer Blues Explosion, Lucinda Williams and T-Bone Burnett." .

 'The Soul of a Man' Release Dates